Big Cypress Fox Squirrel

 -

-are rare.
-Adaptations for climbing include sharp recurved claws, well developed
+fatal falls are rare.
+Adaptations for climbing include sharp recurved claws,

-extensors of digits and flexors of forearms, and abdominal musculature.
+well developed extensors of digits and flexors of forearms, and abdominal

 -